instantiations/es_compression/DESIGN.md

 algorithm-independent considerations without sacrificing performance.

 #### Target Platforms
 Dart has a lot of targets.
-Win/Linux/Mac/Ios/Android/Web...
+Win/Linux/Mac/iOS/Android/Web...\
 Also several types of deployments.
-Executables, aot, snapshot, source...
+Executables, aot, snapshot, source...\
 **The compression framework should be useful in each of these contexts.**

 Especially with FFI-based codecs that interface with external shared libraries, there has to be a plan for how these